UPSC 2023 (Syllabus, Study Material, Quiz)

 Syllabus 2023

-Generally, the objective of UPSC exam is to assess aspirants’ overall intellectual attributes along with the depth of comprehension instead of restricting it to just their level of knowledge and memory.
+Generally, the objective of the UPSC exam is to assess aspirants’ overall intellectual attributes along with the depth of comprehension instead of restricting it to just their level of knowledge and memory.

-For the optional subject papers’ scope of the syllabus is up to the honours degree level.
-All the nine papers that constitute UPSC exam are required to be answered in conventional essay-type answers.
+For the optional subject papers’ the scope of the syllabus is up to the honours degree level.
+All the nine papers that constitute the UPSC exam are required to be answered in conventional essay-type answers.

 Candidates have more than 30 languages to choose from.